ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 commit to Julia packages in [JuliaApproximation](https://github.com/JuliaApproximation).

-I have collected a number of self-contained codes for deflation techniques of computing multiple solutions of nonlinear discretized PDEs/systems in a [repository](https://github.com/ioannisPApapadopoulos/Deflation)
+I have collected a number of self-contained codes in MATLAB, Python, and Julia of deflation techniques for computing multiple solutions of nonlinear discretized PDEs/systems in a [Github repository](https://github.com/ioannisPApapadopoulos/Deflation).

 <h2 id="forthcoming">Forthcoming</h2>